Will you get in? 2024 Pacific Chances Calculator | CampusReel

 Will I get into Pacific with a 1200 SAT score?

-Assuming you have the same GPA as an average admitted student, you have an 54% chance of getting accepted at University of the Pacific (UOP)
+Assuming you have the same GPA as an average admitted student, you have an 59% chance of getting accepted at Pacific University

 -